-Staff are also reminded of the need to adhere to our Staff Code of Conduct and 'Safer Working Practice for those working with children and young people in education settings' guidance.
+Staff are also reminded of the need to adhere to our Staff Code of Conduct and 'Safer Working Practice for those working with children and young people in education settings' guidance (2022).

-Staff delivering remote learning must report any concerns they have about children, or adults who are working with children, in line with the procedures set Section 3 of this policy.
+Staff delivering remote learning must report any concerns they have about children, or adults who are working with children, in line with the procedures set out in this policy.

-Further advice is set out in the guidance 'Safeguarding and remote education'.
+Further advice is set out in the guidance 'Safeguarding and remote education (2022)'.